gabriel1997castro/proffy/README.md

 -  [Typescript](https://www.typescriptlang.org/)

 ### Optional tools
-The following tools are not required, but they can be helpful on test for example.
+The following tools are not required, but they can be helpful on tests for example.
 - [Insomnia](https://insomnia.rest/) - to do requests to the api
 - [NVM](https://github.com/nvm-sh/nvm) - manage Node.js versions.
 - [YARN](https://yarnpkg.com/) - alternative to NPM